 It's also important to reflect on the way you’d like to receive instruction.
 Many students today work toward their degrees while working part-time jobs or raising families.
 Such students may prefer a psychology program that offers flexible formats completely online or hybrid, like some of the programs at Alliant International University’s California School of Professional Psychology.
 On the other hand, some students may find that they learn better by engaging entirely through face-to-face lectures and discussions.

-For many students, the program they choose comes down to dollars and cents.
+For many students, the psychology degree program they choose comes down to dollars and cents.
 They want programs that provide funding opportunities to students as well as financial aid.
 Graduate students can often obtain funding from various scholarships in addition to assistantships, grants, and fellowships.

 At the end of the day, you want to select the psychology program that is most likely to ensure your professional and personal success.
-When conducting your research, check out the numbers regarding student retention in the program, number of years it usually takes to complete the program, and how many students are typically rewarded internships or post-doctoral placement.
+When conducting your research, check out the numbers regarding student retention in the program, number of years it usually takes to complete the program, and how many students are typically rewarded with internships or post-doctoral placement.
 You might also inquire about the percentage of graduates who are currently employed in the field, and for graduate programs, the APA-internship placement rates.

 Making the Decision